hyperledger/identus-docs/documentation/docs/quick-start.md

 4. Open a browser at localhost:3000.
 5. Start the Edge Agent by clicking the button.
-6. Paste the invitation URL generated in the previous step into the `CloudAgent` connection section and click on Create Connection.
+6. Paste the invitation URL generated in the previous step into the `CloudAgent` [connection section](/docs/quick-start/#establish-holder-connections) and click on Create Connection.
   * The application will react when the connection gets established correctly and show a new connection.

 </TabItem>
 <TabItem value="swift" label="Swift Sample APP">

-4. On the OOB dialog, paste the invitation URL we generated into the `CloudAgent` connection section and click **Validate**.
+4. On the Out of Bounds (OOB) dialog, paste the invitation URL we generated into the `CloudAgent` connection section and click **Validate**.
   * The application will respond once the connection gets established correctly and show a message under messages.

 </TabItem>